Black Friday PS5 controller deals: great DualSense and third-party discounts

 Unfortunately, DualSense alternatives tend to be premium and (most importantly) expensive PS5 gamepads.
 The DualSense remains our favorite PS5 controller but if you're not fussed about the standard controller's haptic feedback and built-in mic features, and don't mind spending a bit extra for customization, then it's worth considering some of the alternatives above.

-We expect there will be further discounts on PS5 controllers as we get closer to Black Friday.
+We expect there will be further discounts on PS5 controllers as we get closer to Black Friday so keep an eye on our Black Friday PS5 deals page for the latest price cuts.
+And make sure to check out our Black Friday gaming deals liveblog for the biggest and best discounts as they happen.

 More PS5 controller deals